 More from Rum Bunter

-- Pittsburgh Pirates: Way Too Early Look at the Trade Deadline
+- Pittsburgh Pirates: Current Look of the Bullpen

 Towards the end of his comments – which focused on thanking the many individuals and organizations responsible for PNC Park – McClatchy turned his attention to current Pirates principal owner and chairman of its board Bob Nutting, also in attendance.